 - What Can Be Requested?
 Requesters can ask to “inspect”, and/or to be provided a “copy” of, any and all personnel records that the employer maintains relating to the employee’s performance or any grievance concerning that employee.
 Section 1198.5(a).
 Employers are required to keep a copy of an employee’s personnel records up to 3 years after termination of employment.
 Section 1198.5(c)(1).

 - How Can the Request be Made?
 Current and former employees, and their representatives (i.e., lawyers) can either submit a request in writing, or use an employer-provided request form if there is one.
-In case of the latter, the employer must provide the form upon “verbal request”.
 Section 1198.5(c).
-The employer can designate a person t whom all such requests must be made.
+The employer can designate a person to whom all such requests must be made.
 Section 1198.5(f).
 Make your request by mailing a written letter to your employer via certified mail, return receipt requested (ask your local post office about this – it only costs a few dollars).
-You can also submit your request by fax or email.
-These methods prevents the employer from later claiming they never got your request.
+You can also submit your request by fax, email or text.
+These methods generally prevent the employer from later claiming they never got your request.

 - What Doesn’t Have to Be Produced?
 Employers are permitted to “redact” (i.e., black out) the names of any non-supervisory employees in the records.
 Section 1198.5(g).
 Employers also aren’t required to produce the following: Records relating to the investigation of a possible criminal offense.
 Letters of reference.
 Ratings, reports, or records that were (a) Obtained prior to the employee’s employment; (b) Prepared by identifiable examination committee members; or (c) Obtained in connection with a promotional examination.